This is the multi-page printable view of this section. Click here to print.

 Service Overview

 Microsoft SQL Server (DBaaS) is a representative relational database management system (RDBMS) used in various applications.
-Samsung Cloud Platform provides an environment that can automate the installation of Microsoft SQL Server through a web-based console and perform management functions for operation.
+Samsung Cloud Platform provides an environment that automates Microsoft SQL Server installation and offers management functions for operation through a web-based console.

-- Operation Control Management: Provides a function to control the status of running servers.
-In addition to start and stop, restart is possible if there is an issue with the DB or to apply configuration values.
-When configured for high availability (HA), the user can directly perform node switching between Primary-Secondary via Switch-over.
+- Operation Control Management: Provides functionality to control the state of running servers.
+In addition to start and stop, restart is possible when there is a DB issue or to apply configuration changes.
+When configured for high availability (HA), users can manually perform node switching between Primary and Secondary via a switch‑over.

 - Backup and Recovery: Provides data backup functionality based on its own backup commands.
-Backup time windows, retention agencies, and full backup days can be set by the user, and additional fees may apply based on backup volume.
-It also provides a recovery function for backed-up data, creating a separate database when the user performs a recovery, and the recovery proceeds to the point in time selected by the user (backup storage point, user-specified point).
-When restoring to a user-specified point, the restore point can be set to 5 minutes/10 minutes/30 minutes/1 hour before the stored backup file and archive file.
+Users can set the backup time window, retention organization, and Full backup day, and additional fees apply based on backup volume.
+It also offers a recovery function for backed‑up data, creating a separate DB when the user performs a recovery and restoring to the point in time selected by the user (backup save point, custom point).
+When restoring to a user‑specified point, the restore time can be set to 5 minutes/10 minutes/30 minutes/1 hour before the stored backup file and archive file.

-- Version Management: Provides version upgrade (Minor) functionality due to some feature improvements and security patches.
-Whether to perform backup for the version upgrade can be selected by the user, and if backup is performed, data is backed up before applying the patch, then the DB engine is updated.
+- Version Management: Provides version upgrade (Minor) functionality for certain feature improvements and security patches.
+Users can choose whether to perform a backup for the version upgrade, and if a backup is performed, data is backed up before applying the patch, then the DB engine is updated.

-- Secondary configuration: You can additionally configure a read-only Read Replica (Secondary Replica), enabling read performance scaling and load balancing.
+- Secondary configuration: You can add a read‑only Read Replica (Secondary Replica), which expands read performance and distributes load.

-- Audit setting: Provides an Audit setting feature that can monitor the user’s DB access and the results of DDL (Data Definition Language)/DML (Data Manipulation Language) execution.
+- Audit Settings: Provides an audit configuration feature that can monitor users’ DB access and the results of DDL (Data Definition Language)/DML (Data Manipulation Language) operations.

-- Service status query: Retrieves the final status of the current DB service.
+- Service Status Query: Retrieves the latest status of the current DB service.

-- Monitoring: CPU, Memory, DB performance monitoring information can be checked through the Cloud Monitoring service.
+- Monitoring: CPU, memory, DB performance monitoring information can be viewed through the Cloud Monitoring service.

 - DB User Management: View and manage DB account (user) information registered in the DB.

-- DB Log Export: Through Audit settings, you can export the stored logs to the user’s Object Storage.
+- Export DB Log: You can export stored logs to the user’s Object Storage through Audit settings.

 Microsoft SQL Server(DBaaS) provides pre-validated engine versions and various server types.
-Users can select and use them according to the scale of the service they want to configure.
+Users can select and use them according to the scale of the service they wish to configure.

 - Microsoft SQL Server: https://learn.microsoft.com/ko-kr/lifecycle/products/?terms=sql%20server